Q: What is the Texas Success Initiative?

-A: Many students have satisfied this requirement with ACT, SAT, or TAKS scores, which may have been submitted on your transcript.
-If you have questions about your TSI status please contact Adraine Jones, TSI Advisor in University College at 817-272-0883 or TSI@uta.edu.
+A: Students may satisfy this requirement with ACT, SAT, TAKS, or STAAR scores.
+Previous college credit is also considered.
+For a full list of TSI exemptions, please go to the TSI Exemptions website.
+If you have questions about your TSI status, please contact the University Advising Center at email@example.com.
 For more information about TSI requirements and exemptions, see the Texas Success Initiative website.

 A: Make sure your scores were sent to UT Arlington (code 6013).
 Go to the Testing Services website and click on “Credit by Exam” and look up if your AP test score is accepted at UT Arlington.
 If so, then contact Testing Services to fill out a petition to have the course credit added to your transcript.

 Q: I took AP exams in High School and received credit at my previous institution.
 Will these credits be accepted by UT Arlington?

 A: If the class that you received credit for from your AP exams is transferable to UTA these credits will be applied during your transcript evaluation.

 Q: Am I required to take a math placement test?